omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 ### Motivation

-The MoreVP exit protocol described above guarantees that correctly behaving users will always be able to withdraw any funds they hold on the Plasma chain.
+The basic exit mechanism described above guarantees that correctly behaving users will always be able to withdraw any funds they hold on the Plasma chain.
 However, we avoided describing how the users actually prove the statements they’re required to prove.
-This section presents a specification for the exit protocol.
+This section presents a more detailed specification for the exit protocol.
-The MoreVP mechanism is designed to be deployed to Ethereum and, as a result, some details of this specification take into account limitations of the EVM.
+The MoreVP mechanism is designed to be deployed to Ethereum and, as a result, some particulars of this specification take into account limitations of the EVM.

-Additionally, the MoreVP exit protocol is not necessary in all cases.
+Additionally, it's important to note that the MoreVP exit protocol is not necessary in all cases.
-Previous work shows that we can use the Plasma MVP exit protocol without confirmation signatures for any transaction included before an invalid (or, in the case of withheld blocks, potentially invalid) transaction.
+We can use the Plasma MVP exit protocol without confirmation signatures for any transaction included before an invalid (or, in the case of withheld blocks, potentially invalid) transaction.
 We therefore only need to make use of the MoreVP protocol for the set transactions that are in-flight when a Plasma chain becomes byzantine.

 The MoreVP protocol guarantees that if transaction is exitable then either the unspent inputs or unspent outputs can be withdrawn.